Immunity and prevention

 Cow's milk protein allergy is an immune-mediated condition in which the body perceives milk proteins as dangerous foreign substances.
 Unlike enzyme disorders, the problem is not with digestion, but with the immune system.
 This is why symptoms can go far beyond the gastrointestinal tract and affect the skin, respiratory tract and general condition.

-This type of allergy most often occurs in young children, but sometimes it manifests itself for the first time in adults, which makes timely recognition difficult.
+This type Allergies most often occur in children at an early age, but sometimes it first appears in adults, which makes timely recognition difficult.

 What exactly does the body "not accept" in cow's milk?